Native American flute: Music

 represented by researchers, museums, commercial interests and others.

-During the period 1930–1960, few people were playing the Native American flute.
+During the period 1930–1960, few people were playing the Native American flute in public performances, or allowing recordings to be made.
 However, a few recordings of flute playing during this period are commercially available.

 One such recording is by Belo Cozad, a Kiowa flute player who made recordings for the U. S. Library of Congress in 1941.

 Revival

 During the late 1960s, the United States saw a roots revival of the Native American flute, with a new wave of flutists and artisans such as Doc Tate Nevaquaya, John Rainer, Jr., Sky Walkinstik Man Alone, and Carl Running Deer.